thomasforth/ATOCCIF2GTFS/README.md

 Railway timetables for Great Britain are available from [The Rail Delivery Group](http://data.atoc.org/).
 You will need to create an account to download the data.
 The data is available for free, and I believe that it is licensed under [The Creative Commons Attribution 2.0 England and Wales license]( https://creativecommons.org/licenses/by/2.0/uk/legalcode).
 This permits me to share the original timetable file and its derivative version (the GTFS version of that timetable) while recognising its origin, as above.

-This program uses [the NaPTAN database](), specifically the stops.csv file.
+This program uses [the NaPTAN database](https://beta-naptan.dft.gov.uk/), specifically the stops.csv file.
 An up to date version should be used or newer stations risk being ommitted from the output file.
+I zip the file to keep it under GitHub's size limit.

 This program will convert the downloaded GB Rail Tiemtable to GTFS format.
 The output has been tested with [OpenTripPlanner](https://www.opentripplanner.org/) to ensure its usability for the creation of a Great Britain route planner, and analysis as provided by OpenTripPlanner.